 - a) Ferris completed an update to the facility Master Plan in May 2015.
-It is the University's intent to update the facility Master Plan in 2020.
-The Master Plan can be found on Ferris' Strategic Planning page.
+It was the University's intent to update the facility Master Plan in 2020; however, this process was suspended in March due to the COVID pandemic.
+It is the University's intent to restart this initiative in early 2021 with the goal to complete by the end of the academic year.
 In addition, an updated Facility Condition Assessment Report was completed in May 2018 and may be found on the Physical Plant's page under Planning Documents. - b) Ferris' classrooms are highly utilized.
 The unique programming requirements of our curricula make cross-utilization of some facilities challenging.
-Many hands-on laboratories (automotive, welding, HVAC, etc.) are specifically designed with the special equipment these disciplines require. - c) The University believes all special laboratory and specialty classrooms conform to federal/industry standards and hired a Director of Laboratory Safety to ensure safe practices and compliance in our classroom and research laboratories. - d) The functionality of existing structures is addressed in the Master Plan document. - e) The replacement value of existing facilities is detailed in the Current Facilities Property Value report.
-A copy of this report is available on Ferris' website by going to the transparency reporting button located near the bottom of Ferris' homepage, clicking information located on the left, and going to Current Facilities Property Value 2018/2019.
+Many hands-on laboratories

-Ferris State University - Capital Outlay Five-Year Master Plan September 2019
+(automotive, welding, HVAC, etc.) are specifically designed with the special equipment these disciplines require.

-- f) The University completed a comprehensive assessment of its underground sanitation and waste water system during 2016 as part of the Michigan DEQ SAW Grant Program.
-A copy of this report is available upon request. - g) In most cases the most up-to-date information we have on facility infrastructure is detailed in the 2005 Utility Infrastructure Study which is available through hard copy in multiple three-ring binders.
+- c) The University believes all special laboratory and specialty classrooms conform to federal/industry standards and hired a Director of Laboratory Safety to ensure safe practices and compliance in classroom and research laboratories. - d) The functionality of existing structures is addressed in the Master Plan document. - e) The replacement value of existing facilities is detailed in the Current Facilities Property Value report.
+A copy of this report is available on Ferris' website by going to the transparency reporting button located near the bottom of Ferris' homepage, clicking information located on the left, and going to Current Facilities Property Value 2019/2020. - f) The University completed a comprehensive assessment of underground sanitation and waste water system during 2016 as part of the Michigan DEQ SAW Grant Program.
+A copy of this report is available upon request. - g) In most cases the most up-to-date information on facility infrastructure is detailed in the 2005 Utility Infrastructure Study which is available through hard copy in multiple three-ring binders.
 Some of this information is also available on the Physical Plant's GIS System. - h) Existing utilities and infrastructure systems are sufficient and adequate to support the fiveyear Master Plan. - i) Ferris approved an Energy and Water Use Policy June 2012.
 The policy can be found on Ferris' website under the Business Policies>Facilities page. - j) The Master Plan document also provides detail as to land use and capacity. - k) Detail on the bonded indebtedness of our facilities is included in the financial statements.